hannesm/platform-blog/Signing-the-opam-repository.md

 If the snapshot key is compromised, an attacker is able to:

-- Freeze, by forever re-signing the `snapshot` file with an updated timestamp.
+- Freeze, by forever re-signing the `signed` tag with an updated timestamp.

 Most importantly, the attacker won't be able to tamper with existing packages.
 This hugely reduces the potential of an attack, even with a compromised